 - The American Short Story

-Dr. Collins’s interests cluster around theories of ritual and performance as they relate to the development of U.S. literary movements and the “American Culture Concept”, with specific focus on the ideas of Franz Boas.
-He also maintains a deep interest in the history of the American short story, and the representation of class and race in fiction, life writing, and journalism from the antebellum period through to late modernism.
+My interests cluster around theories of ritual and performance as they relate to the development of U.S. literary movements and the “American Culture Concept”.
+I also maintain a deep interest in the history of the American short story, and intersections of class and race in U.S. fiction, life writing, and journalism from the antebellum period through to late modernism.

-Michael welcomes applications for PhD topics in any of these areas.
-For more details, please see his full research profile.
+I welcome applications for PhD topics in any of these areas.
+For more details, please see my full research profile.

 Samples of his work are available “open access”.